SoorajModi/Outreach_Challenges/Challenge_2/Challenge_2.md

-# Challenge 3: Pig Latin Translator
+# Challenge 2: Pig Latin Translator

-For this challenge you are going to create a program to translate words in english to pig latin!
+The University of Guelph is opening up a new course, one on Pig Latin!
+They arent allowed on Google Translate in in class, so they need you need you to write a translator for English to Pig Latin to help students (and the professor) learn the language!

 Rules:
 1. If a word begins with a vowel, just as "yay" to the end.
 For example, "out" is translated into "outyay".